Coffee doesn't just give you an energy boost, it can help to give your plants a boost too!

 New to adding coffee grounds to succulent soil?
 Here’s a detailed guide to get you started:

-- 1It’s important to remember, however, that the above only applies to succulents that aren’t potted.
-If you have a potted plant, you should be only using small amounts of coffee grounds that have been diluted in water.
+If you have potted succulents, you should be only using small amounts of coffee grounds that have been diluted in water.

-- 3In terms of watering, succulents generally don’t need to be watered often.
-Even if you’re using coffee grounds, you can stick to your usual watering routine.
+Succulents generally don’t need to be watered often.
+Even if you use coffee grounds, you can stick to your usual watering routine.

 Which succulent plants do not like coffee grounds?